Cross-platform · LAN file transfer

 Direct, full-speed transfers

 Files move device-to-device over your local network, so you get the full speed of your Wi-Fi with no cloud round-trip and no file-size cap.
+The v4 protocol is hardened against malformed requests and denial-of-service tricks.

 -